Notes

 A Note on Medical Diagnosis

 Diagnosis in medicine involves identifying the unique characteristics of a disease through abduction, deduction, and induction.
-The term 'diagnosis,' derived from the Greek 'διάγνωσις' meaning 'discernment', highlights the critical process of distinguishing between healthy and diseased states in individuals.
-It can be defined as the stochastic mapping of symptoms, signs, and findings from laboratory and medical imaging onto a specific disease condition using medical knowledge.
+The term 'diagnosis', derived from the Greek 'διάγνωσις' meaning 'discernment', highlights the critical process of distinguishing between healthy and diseased states in individuals.
+It can be defined as the stochastic mapping of symptoms, signs, and laboratory and medical imaging findings onto a specific disease condition using medical knowledge.

 A. Threshold-Based Diagnosis